 Local and artisan roasters, boozy coffee, and game nights?
 You can find all these and more at the aptly named Coffee Shop in the heart of downtown.
 A local hangout for hipsters and business peeps alike, Coffee Shop welcomes all who enter with a superbly brewed coffee, whether you take it black or with Bailey's.
 Stop in on a Wednesday night to play some classic board games (Clue and coffee go hand in hand).
 This isn't your typical coffee stop. // 1321 Locust St. (Walnut Creek), coffeeshop411.com

 Calicraft Brewing Co. is a brand-new brewery that just opened in August.(Courtesy of calicraft.com)

 Calicraft Brewing Co.

 It isn't often you find a killer brewery in the suburbs, but local favorite Calicraft is right here in Walnut Creek.
-The brand new taproom, which opened this past August, features a ceiling high mural by a local artist, an outdoor patio perfect for cornhole and hanging out, and Calicraft's finest beers on tap.
+The brand new taproom, which opened in 2016, features a ceiling high mural by a local artist, an outdoor patio perfect for cornhole and hanging out, and Calicraft's finest beers on tap.
 Visit on the weekend and you'll be able to nosh on tasty food from rotating food trucks while you enjoy brews on the deck. // 2700 Mitchell Dr. (Walnut Creek), calicraft.com

 Modeled after bottle shops in Italy, Buon Vino allows you to taste different wines to find your favorite, then sends you home with a bottle of your choice.
 Belly up to the bar for (very affordable) tastes of California wines, or arrange for a two-hour private tasting experience great for large parties.
 There's no need to head up to Wine Country to taste wines—Walnut Creek has you covered. // 1545 Locust St. (Walnut Creek), buonvinoinc.com